Go / No-Go supplier decision planning before china factory visit

 It means progression under defined requirements.

-• What happens if they are not met
+• what happens if they are not achieved

 Otherwise: